Government of the Soviet Union: Government breakdown (1991)

 The 1991 Soviet coup d'état attempt, better known as the August coup attempt, was initiated by the State Committee on the State of Emergency in a bid to oppose the enactment of the New Union Treaty.
 Prime Minister Valentin Pavlov was one of the leaders of the coup.
-The Cabinet of Ministers alongside most All-Union organs of power supported the coup attempt against Gorbachev.
+The Cabinet of Ministers and most All-Union power organs supported the coup attempt against Gorbachev.
 In the aftermath of the coup attempt, Russian Soviet Federative Socialist Republic (Russian SFSR) led by Boris Yeltsin sought to weaken Gorbachev's presidential powers.
-The State Council was established and superseded the government in terms of power by giving each republican president a seat on the council.
+The State Council was established.
+It superseded the government in terms of power by giving each republican president a seat on the council.
 In addition, every decision had to be decided by a vote–a move that greatly weakened Gorbachev's control.
 In tandem, the Russian SFSR seized the building and staff of the All-Union Ministry of Finance, the State Bank and the Bank for Foreign Economic Relations.
 With the central government's authority greatly weakened, Gorbachev established a four-man committee, led by Ivan Silayev, that included Grigory Yavlinsky, Arkady Volsky, and Yuri Luzhkov, to elect a new Cabinet of Ministers.
 This committee was later transformed into the Committee for the Operational Management of the National Economy (COMSE), also chaired by Silayev, to manage the Soviet economy.
 On 28 August 1991 a Supreme Soviet temporarily gave the COMSE the same authority as the Cabinet of Ministers, and Silayev became the Soviet Union's de facto Premier.
-The All-Union government tried to rebuff the seizure attempts by the Russian government but by September 1991 the Soviet government had broken down.
+The All-Union government tried to rebuff the seizure attempts by the Russian government.
+Still, by September 1991 the Soviet government had broken down.

 On 25 December 1991 Gorbachev announced in a televised speech his resignation from the post of President of the Soviet Union.
-On the following day the Soviet of the Republics voted to dissolve the Union of Soviet Socialist Republics as a state and subject of international law, legally terminating the Soviet government's existence.
+On the following day, the Soviet of the Republics voted to dissolve the Union of Soviet Socialist Republics as a state and subject of international law, legally terminating the Soviet government's existence.